+Figure 2.5 Virtio Transport

-Control plane is used for capability exchange negotiation between the host and guest both for establishing and terminating the data plane.
-Data plane is used for transferring the actual packets between host and guest.
+The control plane is used for capability exchange negotiation between the host and guest, both for establishing and terminating the data plane.
+The data plane is used for transferring the actual packets between the host and guest.

-Virtqueues are the mechanism for bulk data transport on virtio devices.
+Virtqueues are the mechanism for bulk data transport on Virtio devices.
 They are composed of:

 guest-allocated buffers that the host interacts with (read/write packets)